-Of course by repeating the alternation: of the thought, the point of view, the mutual confirmation, the effect.
-The alternation can be exactly repeated, however, only for an infinitely short moment; then it must reach beyond the repetition so as not to cancel itself out.
-That is, it changes as a whole and remains open.
-For stabilization an approximate repetition is sufficient, though.
-So for a long time we believe almost the same thing, for example.
+Of course, by repeating the alternation: of thought, of way of looking at things, of mutual confirmation, of effect.
+Quite exactly, the change can be repeated only for an infinitely short moment; then it must already reach beyond the repetition in order not to cancel itself out.
+That is, it changes altogether and thereby remains open.
+For stabilization, approximate repetition is sufficient, though.
+So we believe approximately the same thing for a long time.

-Why, again, do we repeat ourselves at all?
-Because otherwise everything would disappear immediately, exist only for an infinitely short moment.
-But if something has gained minimal stability and thus forms a whole, it can have a further stabilizing effect, since a change with it as such now contains more repetition as well: Every alternation contains its sides, thereby "bringing" something of each side to the other.
-If one of them is relatively stable, the other is "addressed" again and again in a similar way and thus "seduced" to permanence.
-Or it loses connection eventually.
+Why again do we repeat ourselves at all?
+Because otherwise everything would disappear again immediately, existing only for an infinitely short moment.
+But if something has gained minimal stability and thus formed an entirety, this can have a further stabilizing effect, since a change with it as such now also contains more repetition: Each alternation contains its sides, after all, and thus "brings" something from each side into the other.
+If one of them is relatively constant, the other one is "addressed" again and again in a similar way and thus "seduced" to constancy.
+Or it loses the connection at some point.

-In the so-called "matter" it doesn't happen otherwise: It stabilizes itself this way in molecular interactions thus forming mountains, table and climate.
-Since it is nothing but small and large alternations of the place of effect, the entire alternation can be tracked in principle into the human brain and its mind - and vice versa from the mind into its brain into its environment.
-We find manifold intermediate stabilization of an emotional-mental, mechanical, electromagnetic, other, and unknown kind, all contributing to our relatively stable world, but never self-contained.
+In the so-called "matter" it happens not differently: It stabilizes itself in this way in molecular interactions thus forming mountains, table and climate.
+Since it is nothing but small and big alternations of the place of effect, the whole alternation can be traced in principle up to the human brain and its mind - and vice versa from the mind into its brain into its environment.
+We find manifold intermediate stabilizations of emotional-mental, mechanical, electromagnetic, other and unknown kind, all contributing to our relatively steady world, but never self-contained.

-However, the wholeness of an alternation is, as described, a consciousness structure (see Consciousness I and Consciousness II).
+Now, however, the entirety of an alternation is, as described, a consciousness structure (see Consciousness I and Consciousness II).
 Consequently, we are dealing with forms of consciousness everywhere - with more or less Freedom of Choice (see there as well as Subconscious) and an increasingly unknown depth (see Awareness I and Awareness II).
-We live in a world of choosing consciousness or awareness.
-So constancy is wanted.
+We live in a world of the choosing consciousness or awareness.
+So constancy is willed.

-For example, we humans create juridical laws; animals, plants and bacteria form their own social rules; and the inter-actions of "matter" also fit into regularities, so-called "laws of nature."
-But the relative openness of any alternation system implies that it can change at any time with a certain degree of probability.
+We humans, for example, create legal laws; animals, plants and bacteria form their own social rules; and the inter-actions of "matter" also fit into regularities, so-called "laws of nature."
+However, from the relative openness of every alternation system follows equally that it can change at any time with a certain probability.
 Therefore, even "laws of nature" must be relative in some way.

-Their stability in experimenting - as that of our lifeworld - is based on relatively closed "collective" reciprocal relationships.
-They mean the extensive exclusion of alternative paths of alternation and favor mutual "dependencies."
-What we believe we seek and find with greater probability, and what we find most often we believe.
-Again and again we change to there, with all the others who refer us to it, and displace the seemingly inappropriate "remainder".
-Ultimately, what is found and what is believed is inseparable and possible deviations abnormal.
-And by that we are even right: Our reality funnel is established.
+Their stability in experimentation is based - like that of our living world - on relatively closed "collective" interrelationships.
+They mean the far-reaching exclusion of alternative paths of alternation and favor mutual "dependencies."
+What we believe, we look for and find with higher probability, and what we mostly find, we believe.
+We alternate there again and again, with all others pointing us to it, and suppress the seemingly inappropriate "rest".
+Ultimately, what is found and what is believed are inseparable and possible deviations are aberrant.
+And we are even right about that: Our Reality Funnel is established.

-Only of what we cannot change despite deliberate openness, we do not yet know why it opposes.
-On the other hand, it would be strange if we had unlimited potential with limited world knowledge - or understood our deepest intentions.
+Only of what we cannot change despite deliberate openness, we do not yet know why it resists.
+On the other hand, it would also be strange if we had unlimited potential with limited knowledge of the world - or if we understood our deepest intentions.